 While at Yale, Dr. Cochran studied conducting under Marguerite Brooks and Fenno Heath.
 He received further training from Robert Shaw, Sir David Willcocks and from Helmuth Rilling as a master-class conductor at the Oregon Bach Festival, where he directed both the Festival Choir and Orchestra and the Kyoto Bach Choir from Japan.
 Selected as a conducting fellow at the Chorus America/Chicago Symphony Association Conducting Workshop, he led the Civic Orchestra of Chicago and members of the Chicago Symphony Chorus under the tutelage of Stephen Cleobury, Fiora Contino and Gustav Meier.

-He has extensive experience at the secondary level as well, holding teaching positions at public and private schools in Alaska and Connecticut, including Grace Christian School, Dimond and Service High Schools (AK) along with St. Mary's High School and The Canterbury School (CT).
-Over the course of his twenty-year professional life, Dr. Cochran has appeared as music director, accompanist, adjudicator, singer and actor for various opera, theatre, choral and church organizations throughout the United States.
+He has extensive experience at the secondary level as well, holding teaching positions at public and private schools in Alaska and Connecticut, including Grace Christian School, Dimond and Service High Schools (AK) along with St. Mary’s High School and The Canterbury School (CT).
+Over the course of his thirty-year professional life, Dr. Cochran has appeared as music director, accompanist, adjudicator, singer and actor for various opera, theatre, choral and church organizations throughout the United States.

 His professional work in Anchorage is nicely complemented by a busy home life that includes his wife, Lorna, and their children: Hailey and Stephanie, Madison, Drew, and August.